Mohammadamin-Barekatain/multipolar/README.md

 Make sure that `gym` version is correct: `gym==0.10.9`.
-Please see [Stable Baselines README](https://github.com/hill-a/stable-baselines) and [Rl baseline zoo](https://github.com/araffin/rl-baselines-zoo) for alternative installations.
+Please see [Stable Baselines README](https://github.com/hill-a/stable-baselines) and [RL Baseline Zoo](https://github.com/araffin/rl-baselines-zoo) for alternative installations.

 If you're using Mac OS and have problem installing `pybullet`, use the following: